slagyr/solari/README.markdown

 A raffling app based on the old [split-flap displays](http://en.wikipedia.org/wiki/Flap_display_board) (also known as [Solari departure boards](http://en.wikipedia.org/wiki/Solari_departure_board)).

-It was used for [SCNA 2010](http://scna.softwarecraftsmanship.org/) book raffling.
+It was used for [SCNA 2010](http://scna.softwarecraftsmanship.org/) book raffling and [RubyConf 2010](http://rubyconf.org/) giveaways.

 How to use
 ----------